dkutin/microblog-information-retrieval/README.md

 ### Project Specific Files

 #### Main.py:
-  This file contains the main function of the IR system.
-We start by importing each of the main functions that would be used for implementation.
-Print statements were provided for the user to understand the process that takes place.
+  This file contains the main() function.
+In the `main()`, we started by importing the important functions that were used for implementing the IR system.
+The first step was to import the tweets and the queries from the `assert folder`.
+By importing the tweets and queries from the `asset folder`, `step1: preprocessing` was being done using the `filterSentence` that was implemented directly in the `import` function.
+After importing the tweets and queries from the text and then filtering them.
+We then moved to build the `inverted index` for the tweet.
+We got the `length of the document` for the indexes and tweets, which was then used to retrieve the length of the queries from the text file.
+In the `retrieval` function, the CosSimalarity scores were calculated and then ranked in descending order.
+To understand what was happening in the `main()` function, we created a set of print statements that would notify the user when the preprocessing and the ranking of the document are done.
+The user then gets informed of the creation of the result file.
 #### Preprocess.py:
  This file contains the process of developing `step1:Preprocessing` and `step2:Indexing` using python.
 Below are the functions implemented in the `preprocess.py`
  - isNumeric(subject): Check if a string contains numerical values
  - importTweets(): imports the tweets from the collection.
 We first started by opening the text files, then we filter the file using our filterSentence function.
  - importQuery(): imports query from the collection.
 Same process as the importTweet().
  - filterSentence(sentence): Filters sentences from tweets and queries.
 This function builds a list of stopwords and then tokenizes each word in the sentences by removing any numerics, punctuation, or stopwords contained in the list.
+Each imported tweet and query runs through the NLTK's stopword list, our custom stopword list that included the URLs and abbreviations, and the provided stopword list.
+After this step, each word is tokenized and stemmed with Porter stemmer.
+Under the additional libraries, we discussed in-depth the use of tokenization, stopwords, and porter stemmer.
  - buildIndex(documents): builds the inverted index for each entry word in the vocabulary.
-The data structure used for the implementation was the [hash table or access database].
-We started by initializing the inverted index that would be returned.
+The data structure used for the implementation was hash maps.
+In the realms of python development, dictionaries are equivalent to hash maps.
+We used dictionaries for storing the data that was being processed and used for the documents and queries.
+We initialized the `inverted index` and the `word_idf` as empty dictionaries that would be returned in the end.
 The next step stored the frequency of each word inside the already filtered documents.
-The final step calculated the IDF and the TF-IDF for all words contained in the documents.
+The final step calculated the `IDF` and the `TF-IDF` for all words contained in a document.
 - lengthOfDocument(index, tweets): calculates the length of documents for each tweet.
 #### Result.py:
-  This file contains the function for calculating the Cosimilarity values for the set of documents against each queries, and then ranks the similarity scores in descending order.
+  This file contains the function for calculating the Cosimilarity values for the set of documents against each queries and then ranks the similarity scores in descending order.
+Dictionary was used as our main source for storing the values of the `query_index`,  `retrieval`,  and the `query_length`.
+The function comprises mainly on `for loops`.
+At the start, we first calculated the occurrences of the token in each query.
+We then moved to calculate the `TF-IDF` and the `length of the query`.
+After getting the necessary calculations needed, we then moved to solving the `CosSimalarity values` and then `ranking the document` according to the order that was specified.
 #### write.py:
   This file contains the procedure for implementing `step4`.
 The function creates a table for each of the results generated in the `result.py` and then stores it in the `dist folder` as a text file.